 Away from the Marriotts and Hiltons, the only accommodations are small pensions – guest houses.

 The biggest attraction here is what lies under the water.
-Diving and snorkeling year-round is incredible.
+Diving and snorkeling year-round are incredible.
 The south pass of Fakarava is a popular hang out to see sharks, most commonly blacktip sharks.
 The pass itself has a sandy bottom, with walls on either side, packed with pristine coral, which stretches out thickly in both directions.

 Miraculously, these sharks spend all year here waiting for the annual grouper spawning that happens in July.